 THE MARIAMITE ORTHODOX FATHERS

-The Mariamite Orthodox Fathers, is a self-governing autocephalous (or self-headed) Society headed by an Archbishop who is its Primate.
+The Mariamite Orthodox Fathers, Community of Mary is part of the Orthodox Metropolis of Albion.
+It is headed by a Metropolitan Archbishop who is its Primate.

-We consider ourselves united and unified with our other sisters Eastern Orthodox Churches through; Scripture, Doctrine, Holy Tradition, the Seven Ecumenical Councils, Seven Sacraments and the teaching of the Church Fathers.
+We consider ourselves united and unified with our other sisters Orthodox Churches by; Scripture, Doctrine, Holy Tradition, the Seven Ecumenical Councils, Seven Sacraments and the teaching of the Church Fathers.

 Our Eastern Orthodox Tradition places us within the One, Holy, Catholic and Apostolic Church of God.
 Our theology is based on the Nicene Creed, the Seven Sacraments, Holy Tradition and the Teaching of the Church Fathers.

-We draw on the rich Eastern Orthodox Tradition of the Holy Church spirituality to help ourselves and others to discern God’s presence in our lives.
+We draw on the rich Eastern Orthodox to help ourselves and others to discern God’s presence in our lives.
 As contemplatives in action, we bring this spirituality into the wider human context as we strive for social justice, charity work, peace, education, dialogue and Church unity.

 Seeking to respond to the needs of the times and under the inspiration of the Holy Spirit as well as by human insight, the goal of its members is to embrace a way of life which, by Profession of the Evangelical Counsels, follows Christ and becomes an outstanding sign of the Heavenly Kingdom.